carbon-language/carbon-lang/docs/design/interoperability/other_syntax.md

 ## C/C++ Inline functions

-C inline functions will be treated
+Inline functions will be treated
 [as Swift does](https://github.com/apple/swift/blob/master/docs/HowSwiftImportsCAPIs.md#inline-functions),
 because the caller is responsible for emitting a definition of the function: